Debbie Batchelor, Sales Manager, Condair

 Level of humidity and fluctuation?
 Different applications require different levels of humidity control.
 The most common application for a HVAC consultant will be the office environment’s requirement of between 40-60%rH (relative humidity).
 At this level people are comfortable and static buildup is reduced.
 Manufacturing industries may require a more specific level of humidity control.
 For instance, printers need to control humidity to a tighter 50-60%rH and textile manufacturers will need a higher 65-75%rH.
 Some pharmaceutical applications need an even tighter ±2%rH.

 If an application requires tight control of humidity then the humidifier selection will be restricted to systems that give very fast responses to a drop or increase in humidity, like resistive steam or spray units.
 Water treatment may also be required to improve the consistency of performance.

 Running time/shut down?
 If a humidification system is going to be used 24/7, then the number and type of humidifiers will need to reflect this.
+You may also need a basement dehumidifier, to keep from growing any mold.
 A critical system that needs to be constantly delivering a certain level of humidity must include run and standby humidifiers as every humidifier in the world needs to be shut down occasionally for maintenance.

 Running costs/environmental impact?
 Running costs vary widely with different types of humidifiers.
 Some steam systems can use 150 times more energy than an efficient evaporative humidifier and require six times more to be spent on them in servicing and spare parts.
 The initial purchase cost is a lot less for the steam system but an error in the initial product selection can cost the client (and the environment) dearly over the life of the unit.